CONFLICT RESOLUTION PRACTICES

 The First Fleet landed at Port Jackson on 26 January 1788, and the following month Australia's first European colony was established on 7 February 1788.
 Captain Arthur Phillip was appointed by the British government as the first Governor of this new prison colony (Australian Electoral Commission).

 During the 19th century, a movement to federate the Australian colonies developed around the country, in order to tackle various domestic and international political and economic circumstances effectively.
 In 1898, New South Wales, Victoria, Tasmania and South Australia passed a referendum to federate under an Australian Constitution.
-The Australian Constitution is the fundamental law which explains how our country is governed.
-To change this new map of political power requires a referendum.
+The Australian Constitution is the fundamental law that explains how our country is governed.
+Changing this new map of political power requires a referendum.
 Eventually, in 1899, Queensland supported the federation, and the following year, Western Australia followed suit.
 The nation of Australia was born on 1 January 1901, with a Federal Parliament to govern the country (Australian Electoral Commission).

 In the 18th century, the British began to settle European convicts on the island of Tasmania.
 Criminals were removed from mainland Australia due to severe crimes and sent to Tasmania.
 The convicts kidnapped Aboriginal children for servants, women for concubines and killed or mutilated the men, in order to conquer their homelands.
 In 1828, Governor Arthur ordered that all Tasmanian Aboriginals must leave the island where Europeans had settled.
 To enforce the order, government-sponsored ‘patrol teams’ made up of prisoners led by policemen.
 The patrol team chased and killed Aboriginal people, this hunt was known as ‘catching blacks’.
 It became a job or business venture for the patrol teams; to encourage the killing a price was set for Aboriginal heads; five British pounds for an adult, and two pounds for a child.
 The patrol teams killed Aboriginal people and dumped their bodies off a cliff, known today as Victory Hill.
 Arthur was encouraged, after John Batman, a well-known leader, later founding father of Melbourne, who shot two Aboriginals while they were in his custody (Combat Genocide Association 2019).